rug-compling/dact/cookbook/index.md

     //node[../@cat="smain" and %b% = ../%b% ]

 The query will find many genuine examples of topicalized constituents, but it will not find *all* relevant cases.
-This is so, because a topicalized constituent is not always an element of a main clause.
+This is so, because a topicalized constituent is not always a child of a main clause.
 It can be embedded somewhere deeper in the sentence, as in:

 >   Wat denk je dat hij zei <a href="5.svg">(SVG)</a>

 In order to catch such cases as well, the query will be formulated in a more complicated manner as follows.
-We will define vorfeld as a constituent which precedes the head of a main clause, a long as there is no dominating constituent which precedes a head of main clause.
+We will define vorfeld as a 'maximal' constituent which precedes the head of a main clause.
+The head of a main clause normally is the finite verb.
+By 'maximal' we mean that we do not want to find sub-parts of a vorfeld constituent.
+Consider:

-The following set of macros establish this:
+>   De man met de zaag slaapt

+In this example, the constituent 'met de zaag' also precedes the finite verb, but it is not itself the vorfeld constituent, but only a part of it.

+The following set of macros define vorfeld constituents.
+We first define 'precedes_head_of_smain'.
+A constituent then is a vorfeld if it precedes the head of an smain clause, and it is not part of a constituent which precedes the head of an smain clause.

     precedes_head_of_smain = """
     (  ancestor::node[@cat="smain"]/